Polar bear species protection project

 Donate now

 Schönbrunn Zoo is actively supporting the project Polar Bears International (PBI), one of the major initiatives to save the polar bear.
-Research in the field is an important measure: the collected data are essential to draw conclusions about the life habits of the bears.
+Research in the field is an important measure: the collected data are essential to draw conclusions about the life and the habitat of the bears.
 This means equipping the animals with satellite tags.
 Such tags help document the animals’ migratory pathways, habitat use and hunting strategies.
 Data on the survival rates of the juveniles are also being collected.
 After about 12 months the satellite tags are removed and the data evaluated.

-Schönbrunn Zoo is currently sponsoring the satellite tag on the female ‘Hope Vienna’ (tag number X32491).
+Schönbrunn Zoo is sponsoring the satellite tag on the female ‘Arctic Ambassador’.
 Her migration route can be followed online on the so-called “Bear Tracker Map”.
-Importantly, our Polar Dome – the visitors center of the new polar bear world at the zoo – is one of PBI’s Arctic Ambassador Centers.
-PBI has about 50 Arctic Ambassador Centers in leading zoos, museums, research centers and aquariums.
+In addition, our Polar Dome – the visitors center of the polar bear enclosure at the zoo – is one of PBI’s Arctic Ambassador Centers.
+PBI has 50 Arctic Ambassador Centers in leading zoos, museums, research centers and aquariums.
 Artic Ambassador Centers convey an urgent message: “Together, we can save the polar bears and their Arctic environment, but we have to act fast.”
 This encompasses key issues such as climate protection and environmental pollution alongside research projects designed to protect the fauna of polar regions.
 Take a look at the suggestions and tips on what each of us can do to protect the environment and help save polar bears

 This is how the zoo is supporting the project:

-• funding a satellite tag
+• Funding a satellite tag

-• raising awareness for climate change as an issue in the Polar Dome visitors center, one of PBI’s Arctic Ambassador Centers
+• Raising awareness for climate change as an issue in the Polar Dome visitors center, one of PBI’s Arctic Ambassador Centers

-• public relations work
+• Public relations work

-• captive breeding
+• Captive breeding

 This is what our partners have to say: